Journey-Cloud/self-hosted/README.md

 <h3 align="center">Journey Self-Hosted Sync (Coming Soon)</h3>

   <p align="center">
     Journey® is a versatile journal and diary application available on both mobile and web platforms.
 Experience the flexibility to store your journal entries in Journey Cloud sync, Google Drive, and/or your own Self-hosted Journey Sync Drive.
-This repository offers boilerplate templates for setting up your Self-hosted Journey Sync Drive.
+This repository contains the source code of Self-hosted Journey Sync Drive.
     <br />
     <br />
     <a href="https://github.com/Journey-Cloud/self-hosted">Source Code</a> (Coming Soon)